 21. The process of updating, improving and streamlining will be a continuous process, building on the progress already achieved.
-Streamlining of the publications programme has been a shared objective of both the member States and the secretariat for a number of years (see table 1), with the ultimate goals of increasing focus, improving efficiency and effectiveness, and enhancing quality.
-For the next biennium, on the basis of discussions in the Working Party, the total number of publications has been further reduced and the number of series has also been reduced.
-This process should continue, with due attention to the proviso above concerning the needs of developing countries and requirements identified in the intergovernmental process.
+Streamlining of the publications programme, in accordance with paragraph 186 of the Accra Accord, has been a shared objective of both the member States and the secretariat for a number of years, with the ultimate goals of increasing focus, improving efficiency and effectiveness, and enhancing quality.